 The roads in our area are quiet and suitable for gravel bikes or hybrids.
 Serious bikers may use a road bike, if you are willing to dodge the occasional pothole.

 Head to Lower Rockport for a picnic or to explore the Fundy Biosphere.

-For those coming from further away, you can take a day trip to Hopewell Rocks (you’ll be able to see it across the bay, but it takes some time to drive there!), or head into St John for whale watching or take a day trip into PEI (Confederation Bridge is 1hr away)
+For those coming from further away, you can take a day trip to Hopewell Rocks (you’ll be able to see it across the bay, but it takes some time to drive there!), or take a day trip into PEI (Confederation Bridge is 1hr away)

 We operate using a ‘business as mission’ model.
 If you want some more details on what that means, check out this article.